arunan123/algorithms_in_java_scala_python_kotlin_js/README.md

 # Algorithms-and-datastructures-implementation-in-java-javascript-scala-python-kotlin
-The Aim of this project is to provide a collection of reusable Algorithms which can be used effectively in different scenarios.
+The Aim of this project is to provide a collection of reusable Algorithms implemented in various languages.
+This repository is meant to be a centralized place for algorithms.

 As of now the languages supported are,
 1. Java